CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/README.md

 ## Build and run tests for Android

-To build all the tests use the target `intrinsiccv-test`, to also run them use `check-intrinsiccv` and set a proper `CMAKE_CROSSCOMPILING_EMULATOR`.
+To build all the tests use the target `kleidicv-test`, to also run them use `check-kleidicv` and set a proper `CMAKE_CROSSCOMPILING_EMULATOR`.

 To build all tests:
 ```
 BUILD_ID=android \
 CMAKE_TOOLCHAIN_FILE=/path/to/android-ndk/build/cmake/android.toolchain.cmake \
 EXTRA_CMAKE_ARGS="-DANDROID_ABI=arm64-v8a" \
-scripts/build.sh intrinsiccv-test
+scripts/build.sh kleidicv-test
 ```

 To run the tests: